 Those who opt for Call Protect Plus (an additional $3.99 per month) gain unknown caller identification, reverse-number-lookup capabilities and the choice to make certain categories of calls go straight to voicemail.
 Call Protect is available as a download on both iOS and Android and comes loaded on Android devices sold by AT&T.

-As with its competitors, AT&T's SHAKEN/STIR implementation is still in the works, though on the residential side, AT&T’s home phone service has partnered to launch call verification with Comcast Xfinity Voice first.
+As with its competitors, AT&T's SHAKEN/STIR implementation is still in the works.
+However, as of August the carrier has launched the verification standard in cooperation with T-Mobile, and earlier in the year AT&T’s home phone service partnered to deliver it in tandem with Comcast Xfinity Voice.

 The good news is that all four major carriers are taking steps to eliminate robocalls, both through bespoke features and services and also by working together to enforce government-mandated standards.